obruendl/linux_driver_tutorial/doc/05_uio_driver.md

     sw-version=0x0000ABCD
 </pre>

-Note that the "year" output may change according to the year you built the FPGA application in.
+Note that the "year" output may change according to the year you built the FPGA bitstream in.

 ## 10. Conclusion